tezos/tezos-mirror/docs/introduction/howtouse.rst

 The daemons are suffixed with the name of the protocol they are bound to.
-For instance, ``tezos-baker-006-PsCARTHA`` is the baker for the Carthage protocol.
+For instance, ``tezos-baker-006-PsCARTHA`` is the baker for the Carthage protocol, and ``tezos-baker-alpha`` is the baker of the development protocol.
 See also the `Node Protocol`_ section below.

 Read The Manual